smatzek/powervs-tools/README.md

 The [getSRCs.sh](./scripts/getSRCs.sh) script repeatedly displays a VSI's SRCs until it is stopped with CTRL-C.

 ## Tag a VSI and all attached volumes
 The [tagLPARandVolumes.sh](./scripts/tagLPARandVolumes.sh) script attaches or detaches user tags on a VSI and all its attached storage volumes.
 User tags can be used to help with billing analysis and resource filtering.
+See [this blog](https://community.ibm.com/community/user/blogs/samuel-matzek1/2025/11/17/tagging-powervs-vsis-and-volumes-for-cost-analysis) for examples on how tagging can be used for cost analysis.

 ## Change a VSI's CPU and memory with a scheduled job
 The [setVSIProcMem.sh](./scripts/setVSIProcMem.sh) script is used to change a VSI's processor and memory.
 It is written using `curl` and `jq` and does not require the IBM Cloud CLI.
 This allows it to be run from within an IBM i or AIX VSI and could be used as part of a scheduled job to increase or decrease proccessors and memory on a time schedule.
 For IBM i, an adapted version of the [cos-upload CL program](./scripts/cos-upload/cos-upload.clp) could be used to make IBM i job scheduling easier.